uoe-agents/IGP2/README.md

 #### Possible Issues:
 1. ```FileNotFoundError: .../geos_c.dll (or one of its dependencies)``` - If using conda to manage your environment then try running the following command with your environment activated: ```conda install geos```
+2. Running on Mac: CARLA is currently not supported on MacOS, so you won't be able to use IGP2 with CARLA on a Mac.
 ### 3. Data
 The goal recognition module of IGP2 can be run on existing data sets without the need for CARLA.
 Currently, we support [inD](https://www.ind-dataset.com/) and [rounD](https://www.round-dataset.com/) to be used to tune and evaluate the goal recognition algorithm of IGP2.